Colossal Terahertz Magnetoresistance from Magnetic Polarons in EuZn$_2$P$_2$

-To isolate the low-energy electronic contribution, we restrict our analysis to frequencies below $\nu_\mathrm{min}$, and parameterize $\sigma_1(\nu)$ with an offset power-law form, $\sigma_1(\nu)=\sigma_{\rm p} + A\,(\nu-\nu_0)^{2q}$, consistent with a generalized universal dielectric response~\cite{Jonscher1977-im, Elliott1987-hf,Tay:23}.
-Here $\sigma_{\rm p}$ sets the low-frequency conductivity baseline, while $A$, $q$, and $\nu_0$ describe the non-Drude curvature of the electronic response.
-Over the measured temperature range, we obtain $A<0$, $0.7\le q\le1$, and $\nu_0$ in the range 0.3--0.6~THz (see Supplementary Material \cite{SM}).
+To isolate the low-energy electronic contribution, we restrict our analysis to frequencies below $\nu_\mathrm{min}$, and parameterize $\sigma_1(\nu)$ with a phenomenological extension of the universal dielectric response, $\sigma_1(\nu)=\sigma_{\rm p} + A\,|\nu-\nu_0|^{2q}$, in which $\nu_0$ allows the conventional power-law form~\cite{Jonscher1977-im, Elliott1987-hf,Tay:23} to represent a finite-frequency maximum.
+Here $\sigma_{\rm p}$ sets the peak conductivity, while $A$ and $q$ describe the non-Drude curvature of the electronic response.
+Qualitatively, polaron nucleation and self-trapping should suppress $\sigma_\mathrm{p}$ and shift $\nu_0$ toward lower frequencies, while subsequent growth and overlap recover the spectral amplitude.
+The concomitant evolution of $A$ and $q$ describes the reshaping of the non-Drude response across these crossovers.
+Over the measured temperature range, we obtain $A<0$, $0.7\le q\le1$, and $\nu_0$ in the range 0.3--0.6~THz (see Supplemental Material \cite{SM}).

 The fitted offset frequency $\nu_0$ corresponds to the maximum of the electronic feature.
 Its sub-terahertz scale is far below any established electronic energy scale in EuZn$_2$P$_2$.
 Infrared reflectivity places the indirect and direct gaps at approximately 22 and 80~THz, respectively~\cite{Krebber2023EuZn2P2PRB}.
 Transport measurements yield activation energies that vary with sample and fit window but consistently fall in the 5--42~THz range, with earlier reports extending to 48--73~THz~\cite{Cook2025EuZn2P2Polaron,Chen2024-gg}.
 Even the magnetic-field-induced gap renormalization, from the A-type antiferromagnetic to the fully polarized configuration, is on the order of $10^2$~THz~\cite{Cook2025EuZn2P2Polaron}.
-We therefore interpret $\nu_0$ as a genuine low-energy electronic relaxation scale associated with a dynamical process rather than a conventional electronic excitation, whose origin we relate below to magnetic-polaron dynamics.
+We therefore interpret $\nu_0$ as a genuine low-energy electronic relaxation scale associated with a dynamical process rather than a conventional electronic excitation, whose origin we relate below to magnetic-polaron dynamics~\cite{mondalInhomogeneousTunnelingNonmonotonic2025}.